mor1/scrapers/README.md

 Primarily  excuses to have a go with [CoffeeScript][coffee], [jQuery][], and [PhantomJS][], and later [CasperJS][].

-The current (1.9.1) minified version of [jQuery][] is included, under its own license.

-Developed and run OSX 10.8 using [PhantomJS][] 1.9.0 and [CasperJS][] 1.0.2 installed through [Homebrew](http://mxcl.github.com/homebrew/).
+Developed and run OSX using [PhantomJS][] and [CasperJS][] installed through [Homebrew](http://mxcl.github.com/homebrew/).
 Mileage on other platforms may, of course, differ.

-You should obey Google's `robots.txt` file if and when you run these or any other scraper scripts.
+Good manners suggests you should obey `robots.txt` files if and when you run these or any other scraper scripts.
+The law suggests that you should obey any terms and conditions that apply concerning websites and their data.

 [PhantomJS]: http://phantomjs.org/
 [CasperJS]: http://casperjs.org/